oaao/needy/README.md

 # needy
-a barrage of requests, facilitated by curio+asks
+a barrage of requests, facilitated by trio+asks